Aronnax9000/Vega816/README.md

 7 6 5 4 3 2 1 0
 T               Timeslice (0 = CLK0, 1 = CLK1)
   D             DMA only (monitor VDA/VPA of master, only go if low).
-    P           Puppy bit: can anti-RDY the master on this timeslice.
+    P           Puppy bit: anti-RDY the master on this timeslice while running.
+      K         taKe control of the clock while RDY.
               R RDY (Enable).

 Expansion Slot Settings